ethanbossen/gutendex-project/README.md

 	•	The response includes different formats—find the plain text format URL.
 	•	Download the plain text content, which will be the book’s text.

-⸻

-This document provides the necessary details for building the Node.js tool.
-Happy coding!